slact/nchan/README.md

 The response code for an HTTP request is *`202` Accepted* if no subscribers are present at time of publication, or *`201` Created* if at least 1 subscriber was present.

+Metadata can be added to a message when using an HTTP POST request for publishing.
+A `Content-Type` header will be associated as the message's content type (and output to Long-Poll, Interval-Poll, and multipart/mixed subscribers).
+A `X-EventSource-Event` header can also be used to associate an EventSource `event:` line value with a message.

 ##### Other Publisher Endpoint Actions

 **HTTP `GET`** requests return channel information without publishing a message.
 The response code is `200` if the channel exists, and `404` otherwise: